 Definition of Atmosphere

-A literary technique, atmosphere is a type of feelings that readers get from a narrative based on details such as settings, background, objects and foreshadowing, etc. A mood can serve as a vehicle for establishing atmosphere.
-In literary works, atmosphere refers to emotions or feelings an author conveys to his readers through description of objects and settings, such as J. K. Rowling in Harry Potter tales, spins a whimsical and enthralling atmosphere.
+A literary technique, atmosphere is a type of feeling that readers get from a narrative, based on details such as setting, background, objects, and foreshadowing.
+A mood can serve as a vehicle for establishing atmosphere.
+In literary works, atmosphere refers to emotions or feelings an author conveys to his readers through description of objects and settings, such as in J. K. Rowling’s Harry Potter tales, in which she spins a whimsical and enthralling atmosphere.
 Bear in mind that atmosphere may vary throughout a literary piece.

-Here Terry creates a dangerous atmosphere where hazardous atmosphere is created as she presents knives and avocados.
+Here, Williams creates a dangerous atmosphere, where she presents the hazards of knives and avocados.
 In fact, when an author tries to establish atmosphere by using objects, these objects represent unspoken reality.
 Besides, appearance of two characters also adds to a sexually charged atmosphere.

-When we read these lines, they immediately bring to our mind an emotional response and draw our attention.
-This is what exactly an atmosphere does in a literary work.
+When we read these lines, they immediately bring to our mind an emotional response, and draw our attention.
+This is exactly what atmosphere does in a literary work.

 Over many a quaint and curious volume of forgotten lore –